 How will manufacturing look like in the future?
-As part of my engagement as Fellow of the World Economic Forum’s Global Future Council on Production, I featured in a podcast about the future of production.
+As part of my engagement as a Fellow of the World Economic Forum’s Global Future Council on Production, I was featured in a podcast about the future of production.
 Here is what I had to say about it.

 Manufacturing is affected by four mega-trends: